Aleksandr Figner: Napoleonic Wars

+Death

-During the War of the Sixth Coalition, he was sent to Danzig for espionage and agitation among the local population.
-He was distinguished by cruelty towards captured French, unusual even among the partisans of that time.
+He was distinguished by cruelty towards captured French prisoners, unusual even among the partisans of that time.
 Another famous partisan, Denis Davydov, severely criticized him for this.
+Other contemporaries, however, found in him traits of chivalrous nobility and generosity, and genuine religiosity, not hypocrisy.
 Figner often gave prisoners to the peasants for laceration and liked to kill prisoners himself with his favorite air gun.
 But he tried to use captured Spaniards and Italians for his own purposes.
-During the Truce of Pläswitz he formed from them the so-called "Vengeful Legion" with the help of which he hoped to overthrow the king of Italy or Westphalia.
-After the retreating of the main forces he tried to wage his own war in Westphalia (he hoped to provoke an uprising of the local population against the French).
-But he was defeated, and the units recruited from the prisoners showed themselves poorly.
-He came to his death swimming over the Elbe, while trying to break an encirclement by Napoleonic troops at Dessau.
+During the Truce of Pläswitz, he formed from them the so-called "Vengeful Legion" with the help of which he hoped to overthrow the King of Italy or of Westphalia.
+After the retreat of the main forces, Figner tried to wage his own war in Westphalia (he hoped to provoke an uprising of the local population against the French).
+But he was defeated, and the units recruited from prisoners showed themselves poorly.
+Figner came to his death swimming over the Elbe, while trying to escape an encirclement by Napoleonic troops at Dessau.
+His sabre was found on the river bank.

 It is believed that he could be one of the prototypes of Fedor Dolokhov, a partisan leader in Leo Tolstoy's War and Peace, although the count Fyodor Ivanovich Tolstoy, also known as the "American", is considered a more likely candidate.